Duke Pandemonium: Background

+Release

 The delay in the album's release was also partly due to the emergent success of Biffy Clyro, bringing with it the associated increase in touring, promotion and gigs.
 The album was mixed by renowned producer/mixer Rich Costey (renamed The Octopus) and was mastered by Howie Weinberg.
-In February 2009, "Music Show" was given away as a free download from the NME website.
-The NME also included the band's cover of "Friday I'm In Love" on a free compilation album in tribute to The Cure.
+In February 2009, "Music Show" was released as a free download from the NME website.
+NME also included the band's cover of "Friday I'm In Love" on a free compilation album in tribute to The Cure.
 They also performed an acoustic cover version of "Fall At Your Feet" by Crowded House for Dermot O'Leary's Radio show in February 2009.

 "Erotic Robotic" was given its first play on BBC Radio 1 when Biffy Clyro stood in for Zane Lowe in early 2009.
 Subsequently, "Rubber Lover" was named as the "Hottest Record in the World Today" on Zane Lowe's Radio 1 show on 4 March 2009.
 In early April 2009, the album was leaked in its entirety to several filesharing websites.
 Whilst the CD of the album is mixed, with little to no gaps between songs, and some fading in and out over each other, the iTunes edition presents the tracks completely separated from each other, giving a slightly longer running time.